cirrusidentity/ssp-proxy-tutorial/0_Prereqs/README.md

 configuration and steps you need to perform to get a running SSP Proxy.

+# Warning for Windows Users

+Docker on Windows requires Hyper-V to be enabled.
+This will conflict with installations of VirtualBox, which requires Hyper-V to be disabled for most applications.
+Individuals should choose wisely.

 # Assumptions

 * You have admin rights on the machine (you may need to edit `/etc/hosts`)
 * You can run software to listen to port 80/443
 * You are familiar with SAML terminology (metadata, IdP, SP, etc)
 * Your Docker containers can be accessed on localhost/127.0.0.1
+* You have enabled Microsoft Hyper-V and restarted (Windows Only)

 # Install Software